Tech Note 0017

 Guide to integrating MTP/IP technology into applications and systems

-The simplest way to integrate MTP/IP technology into an existing application is to embed an off-the-shelf DEI product alongside the target application.
-All DEI products are available in the form of small, single executables which can easily be called from scripts, batch files, or other executables.
+The simplest way to integrate MTP/IP technology into an existing workflow is to embed an off-the-shelf DEI product alongside the target application.
+All DEI products are available in the form of small, single executables which can be called from scripts, batch files, or other executables.

 ExpeDat, in particular, has many features specifically designed to enable tight integration through its command-line interfaces.
 These features include detailed exit codes, machine parseable logs and progress updates, standard I/O streaming, and more.
+The ExpeDat server can also call on third-party applications and scripts to process data or perform automation.
 See Tech Note 0015 for details about Embedding ExpeDat.

 The ExpeDat Client Software Development Kit (EXP) is a C language library which can be used to build custom ExpeDat client software.
 DEI's own ExpeDat and SyncDat clients are built using EXP, giving your application access to the same functionality as our own.

 EXP provides simple, high-level interfaces for communicating with an ExpeDat server.
 This includes sending and receiving files, authentication, encryption, directory listings, file maintenance, and even streaming file content to or from memory.
 Once the parent application starts a file transfer, it does not need to perform any further actions until it is notified that the transaction has completed.

 The MTP Tunnel port forwarding utility captures connections from TCP clients to TCP servers, transporting the data across the network using MTP/IP as an intermediary.
 This allows you to accelerate off-the-shelf and legacy TCP applications without changing the existing software or workflows.
 Any client-server TCP session involving large amounts of continuous data flow can be captured by directing it to an outgoing tunnel port, similar to Secure Shell port-forwarding.
 Client applications can also be forwarded via stdio for embedded solutions.